LoopKit/loopdocs/docs/browser/edit-browser.md

 ### Example GIF

-The GIF showing the creation of one customization is shown below.
-Please review the 4 frames of the GIF, read the detailed instructions below and then review the GIF again.
-In case you are concerned by the&nbsp;"<span translate="no">Pull Request</span>&nbsp;shown here; this is to your own <code>fork</code>, not back to the original.
+The GIF below shows the steps needed to save an edited file, so you can configure the customization.
+Please review the 4 frames of the GIF, read the [Detailed Instructions](#detailed-instructions) below and then review the GIF again.

 There are 4 frames shown in this GIF; the frame number is noted at the bottom right.
 Take the time to cycle through several times to observe what you need to do.

-Frame 1 shows what to do after you have completed the edits you want for this file.
+* Frame 1 shows what to do after you have completed the edits you want for this file

-**This includes making a `Pull Request` to your own repository.
-That is OK.**
+* **Frame 2 shows a `Pull Request` to your own repository - that is OK**

-**Never make a `Pull Request` to a `LoopKit/repository`.**
+* Frame 3 displays a green button that would make a `Pull Request` to a `LoopKit/repository` - **do NOT click that button**

+* Frame 4 shows how to obtain the really-long alphanumeric string needed to modify your build_loop.yml file

 ![GitHub screen while creating a customization](img/browser-customize.gif){width="750"}
 {align="center"}